joshbutch/joshbutch.github.io/README.md

   - Working Python code (converted from Jupyter Notebook to HTML) to create a basic (pseudo)random dataset (.ipynb file is on main Github repository.)
 This is a decent starting point to build more robust datasets for testing statistical models.

 ***

+[Getting to Know Pandas](pandas.html) - 01.08.2019 (weekly ongoing updates)<br>
+  - Using Daniel Chen's "Pandas for Everyone" to work through data analysis exercises.
+I plan to use this as a code snippet repository, reference for the future, and demonstration of my proficiency with the Pandas library.